tremor-rs/tremor-www/docs/Workshop/examples/38_polling_alerts/README.md

 This section deals with polling, in our case we want to query influxdb on a periodic interval.

-To this end we use a `metronome` onramp that fires an event every 10s.
+To this end we use a `metronome` onramp that triggers an event every 10s.
 We send the events into [`poll.trickle`](./etc/tremor/config/poll.trickle) where we create a influx request out of the metronom event.

 The `poll` pipeline then connects to the linked influx offramp to run the query.